 From dietary plans to exercise advice, we’ll support you to maintain a healthy, active lifestyle with support from our fitness team.

 We recognise that some roles mean you spend a lot of time looking at a screen.
-That’s why you’ll get a voucher towards bi-annual eye tests and a new pair of glasses.
+That’s why you’ll get a voucher towards an eye test every two years, and for those who qualify under current DSE regulations, a contribution towards the cost of your glasses.

 There is free parking for staff at Service Headquarters.

-You’ll be able to access the Blue Light Card scheme, which gives members of emergency services discounts online and on the high street.
-We’ve also partnered with lots of local organisations who will give you access to discounts and freebies too.
+In addition to the Blue Light Card scheme which gives members of emergency services discounts both online and on the high street, there is also a wide range of shopping discounts and offers available to all staff on our Employee Benefits Platform.

 We’ve teamed up with award-winning healthcare provider, Benenden Health, a mutual not-for-profit society, to give our staff access to a wide range of healthcare services (such as round-the-clock reassurance from a GP).
 All members pay the same low monthly fee regardless of age and any pre-existing medical conditions.